KQM-git/TCL/docs/evidence/general-mechanics/resources-and-efficiency.md

 **Evidence:**
 Timestamped: [Video](https://youtu.be/Uzs8yu6H1BI?t=1778) - gathered 99th spot, going north to get 100th which is the cap.
 There are 2 spots visible here to gather.
 Timestamped: [Video](https://youtu.be/Uzs8yu6H1BI?t=2780) - gathered 174 spots, no investigation spots present even though there was no teleport/relog happening.
-Area covered by black thick border shows the vicinity of where I was past 100th spot, while the dot displays timestamped above locations.
+Area covered by black thick border shows the vicinity of where I was past 100th spot, while the DoT displays timestamped above locations.

 **Significance:**
 A test whether already rendered investigation spots get removed from your memory if you go too far or not - if it was allowed then it would be possible to walk through the entire inazuma (if you're some freaking absolute minmaxer), render all investigation spots at least once and then pick all of them up because everything is stored in your memory.